Conviso-Archives/Mosca/README.md

 ##Mosca
 =====

- Static search tool to find bugs like a grep unix command, Version 0.03
+Tool to find bugs like a grep unix command, Version 0.03